MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/get-started-with-partner/get-started-with-cross-play-games.md

 ---
 title: Get started with cross-play games
 author: KevinAsgari
-description: Learn how to develop cross-play games that run on both PC and Xbox One consoles. ms.assetid: 6c8e9d08-a3d2-4bfc-90ee-03c8fde3e66d ms.author: kevinasg ms.date: 04/04/2017
+description: Developing cross-play games, which run on both Xbox One (as an XDK game) and Windows 10 (as a UWP game). ms.assetid: 6c8e9d08-a3d2-4bfc-90ee-03c8fde3e66d ms.author: kevinasg ms.date: 04/04/2017